-As a part of the Corporate Compliance Plan, the Health Plan has a program integrity audit/review program that is designed to identify fraud, waste and abuse and to ensure that providers' billing practices are supported by medical record documentation.
-This process assists the Health Plan in tracking inadequate billing practices by providers and identifying trends so that technical assistance and provider education can help avoid future occurrences of problematic billing for contracted Providers.
+As a part of the Corporate Compliance Plan, Banner Medicare Advantage has a program integrity audit/review program that is designed to identify fraud, waste and abuse and to ensure that providers' billing practices are supported by medical record documentation.
+This process assists Banner Medicare Advantage in tracking inadequate billing practices by providers and identifying trends so that technical assistance and provider education can help avoid future occurrences of problematic billing for contracted Providers.
 Some of trends that have been identified with the audits include the following:

-- Progress notes not signed appropriately by the provider rendering the service or signed weeks, months or even years after the services was provided or in some cases not signed at all or left in a pending status. - Up coding of Evaluation and Management (E/M) services as the medical record documentation does not support the level of service selected. - Copying and pasting of information from one service to the next service when each entry is worded exactly like or similar to the previous entries.
-It would not be expected that every patient had the exact same problems, symptoms, and required the exact same treatment.

-Inappropriate use of modifiers.
+- Progress notes not signed appropriately by the provider rendering the service or signed weeks, months or even years after the services was provided or in some cases not signed at all or left in a pending status. - Up coding of Evaluation and Management (E/M) services as the medical record documentation does not support the level of service selected. - Claims submitted under the NPI of one provider when the services rendered as indicated on the medical progress note are completed by a different provider with a different NPI and oftentimes a mid-level billing under an MD.
+These cases are not incident-to allowable.
+In some cases, the mid-level (NP, PA) is not credentialed or contracted with Banner Medicare Advantage. - Copying and pasting of information from one service to the next service when each entry is worded exactly like or similar to the previous entries.
+It would not be expected that every patient had the exact same problems, symptoms, and required the exact same treatment. - Inappropriate use of modifiers.

 Banner Medicare Advantage contracts with vendors to administer and/or deliver benefits on Banner Medicare Advantage's behalf.
-These vendors are referred to as delegated FDRs and they must abide by Banner Medicare Advantage contractual and regulatory requirements.
+These vendors are referred to as delegated First Tier, Downstream, and Related Entities (FDRs) and they must abide by Banner Medicare Advantage contractual and regulatory requirements.
 Banner Medicare Advantage is responsible for the lawful and compliant administration of Medicare benefits under our contracts with CMS regardless of delegation.